Stay Faithful to Jesus (2 Corinthians 11:1-15)

 Paul uses a word here which is far stronger than mere love.
 Jealous souls burn ardently for those whom they love, and jealousy presupposes a strong affection.
 Then, in order that they should not think that Paul is after power, wealth or honor, he adds that his jealousy is “divine.”
 For God is said to be jealous, not in a human way but so that everyone may know that he claims sovereign rights over those whom he loves and does what he does for their exclusive benefit.
 Human jealousy is basically selfish, but divine jealousy is both intense and pure.

-Pastors should be concerned for the spiritual condition of the church.
+Pastors should be concerned about the spiritual condition of the church.
 Not just concerned.
 That’s too mild.
 They should be jealous.
 My job is to walk you down the aisle to Jesus, and I’m very concerned — jealous even —about what could mess this up.

 What could mess it up?
 Paul mentions two dangers.